Buick Envision: 2024 refresh

 The Envision received a facelift for the 2024 model year.
 This includes front design changes and new dashboard-mounted digital displays.

 GM also planned the introduction of Super Cruise, but it was not realized due to the delay in its launch.

+In January 2026, GM announced plans to move production of models sold in the U.S. to its Fairfax Assembly site in Kansas City, Kansas, in 2028.